nsherry4/Peakaboo/Documentation/github-manual/manual.md

 ### Validation

-Whenever the user makes changes to a filter’s parameter value in the `image Settings` dialog, the new parameter value is validated in a call to the parameter’s validator method.
+Whenever the user makes changes to a filter’s parameter value in the
+![settings] `Settings` dialog, the new parameter value is validated in a call to the parameter’s validator method.
 In the example above, the parameter’s validate method is in the filter itself, and could be used by other parameters to validate combinations of values.